Easy Hamburger Soup Recipe

 - Tomatoes: A combination of canned diced tomatoes and tomato paste give this soup lots of tomato flavor.
 If you can get low-sodium, all the better.

 - Seasonings: This soup doesn’t need much!
-Just garlic, salt, pepper, and a dash of sugar.
+Just garlic, salt, pepper, and a dash of sugar to balance the acidity of the tomatoes.
 Fresh chopped parsley stirred in before serving adds fresh flavor.
 If you don’t have fresh, dried will work, just add it with the other seasonings instead of waiting until the end.

-Prep the onions, celery, carrots, and potatoes and you’re on your way to delicious soup.
+Prep the veggies.
+Wash, peel, and chop the onions, celery, carrots, and potatoes.
+You’re on your way to delicious soup.

-Add the rest of the ingredients, except the parsley, bring the soup to a boil, turn down the heat, and let it simmer.
+Simmer.
+Bring the hamburger soup to a boil, turn down the heat, and let it simmer until the vegetables are nice and tender.
 Give the soup a stir now and then just to make sure everything’s okay.
-When it’s time to eat, stir in the parsley, and holler out, “Soup’s on!”
+When it’s time to eat, stir in the parsley, test the seasoning, and holler out, “Soup’s on!”

 Slow Cooker Instructions